NunoDuarte/GazeDialogue/detection/README.md

-# Python Project for PupilLabs interface for object and iCub detection using eye-tracker
-Software for Identifying from Gaze Fixations the Recognized Object or Face
+# Software for Identifying from Gaze Fixations the Desired Objects and Faces

 <img src="../doc/python.gif" width="800" height="450" />